 An expert has been helping me recently on Cloudy Nights with some diagnostics, and (M) has a line on someone who might be able to help when they get back into town in a few weeks.
 But I need a guaranteed solution, and I asked earlier if anyone wanted to make money.
 So here’s what I am going to do.

-First, I’m taking the gear into (store) to have them check slew rates, backlash, etc. A number of years ago, I had a gear meshing problem and it had to go to Celestron for repair for two months.
+First, I’m taking the gear in (to the store) to have them check slew rates, backlash, etc. A number of years ago, I had a gear meshing problem and it had to go to Celestron for repair for two months.
 Maybe it was fixed right, maybe it’s still messed up, I have no idea.
 I have no way to know myself.

 Second, I need someone who knows Celestron 8SEs or equivalent to come out for an hour or two and tell me if either the mount is a piece of crap or I’m the stupidest person on the planet.
 I have no idea how much to pay you, name your price.
 Yes, I know, people will say “Oh, don’t have to pay, people can help”, but the short version is I’ve wasted five years to this point and I don’t think I’ve ever had one single night of good viewing with proper alignment.